fedebotu/Green-Planet-Transformers-3/data/era5/README.md

 # ERA5 Dataset

+`single_week.h5` contains single week data we can use for our project: this is data from `fourcastnet`.
+It is historical data (Nov 2018) since ERA5 is not available in a preprocessed format in real time.

 ## Data

 We use the data from the [FOURCASTNET paper](https://arxiv.org/abs/2202.11214) downloaded from the [Copernicus insitute](https://cds.climate.copernicus.eu/).
 The data is as follows: